Home » SUMAMPAN WATERFALL BALI – The Complete Guide

 How to get to Sumampan waterfall

 Sumampan is one of the beautiful Ubud waterfalls and is a perfect combination with a visit to Tegenungan waterfall.
 The road is easy to access and winds through local villages and beautiful lush rice fields.
-If you almost reach the parking area, have to drive down a dirt road lined with local houses which might seem to be a little weird.
-Once you’ve reached the parking area, it’s only a short hike down to the waterfall.
-It might feels a bit strange as it looks like you’re trespassing through somebody’s land, but you will see a sign that it is the entrance to Sumampan waterfall.
-The path winds into a lush jungle area, followed by 50 steep steps down to the falls.
+If you almost reach the parking area, you have to drive down a dirt road lined with local houses which really gives you a sense on rural living in Bali.
+Once you’ve reached the parking spot, it’s only a short hike through lush jungle down to the waterfall.
+You will see a sign to the entrance and the about 50 stairs going down to Sumampan waterfall.

 Entrance fee Sumampan waterfall